gcornetta/self-parking-car/README.md

 If you don't have a 3D printer, you will need printing services to 3D-print a chassis to place and fasten the Lidar on top of the Robot Car.
 You don't need tools to assemble the robot car and the chassis since they come out-of-the-box with the Sunfounder kit.

 ## Parking car simulator
+The parking car simulator is an electron application derived from the [self-driving car simulator project](https://www.freecodecamp.org/news/self-driving-car-javascript/) described in **freeCodeCamp**.
+The code has been modified to work as a cross-platform electron app and to focus on self parking rather than self driving.
+You can find and download the code from my [car simulator GitHub repo](https://github.com/gcornetta/car-simulator).
+Read carefully the documentation and the prerequisites before downloading it or cloning my repo.

 ## Getting familiar with the LIDAR
 A Lidar (Light Detection and Ranging) is a remote sensing technique that allows finding the distance of an object or a surface using a laser impulse and measuring the time for the reflected light to return to the receiver.